 Throughout the NBA season, the former Houston Rockets forward claims he has a few thousand pairs of sneakers in his shoe collection at a time.
 The small-ball center, who's built like an NFL linebacker, carries a travel-shoe bag designated for an entire team when he hits the road.
 It's capable of holding 16 pairs.
 For one road trip.

-Tucker will change footwear multiple times in a game just to mix it up, too, featuring everything from Nike Kobe 4 Protros, Nike Zoom Kobe 6s, Hyperdunks, off-white Air Jordan 4s, Air Jordan 5s, and Travis Scott's Jordan Brand Cactus Jacks.
+Tucker will change footwear multiple times in a game just to mix it up, too, featuring everything from Nike Kobe 4 Protros, Nike Zoom Kobe 6s, Nike Hyperdunks, Off-White Air Jordan 4s, Air Jordan 5s, and Travis Scott's Jordan Brand Cactus Jacks.
 He's a hunter of rare models, even finding a pair of friend Kevin Durant's signature shoe in a coveted colorway that the Brooklyn Nets forward doesn't own himself.

 During the coronavirus pandemic and COVID-19 outbreak last year, Tucker doubled down on his shopping.
 He spent his free time scrounging social media and eBay for designs he hadn't found yet, averaging 3-4 hours of search time per day.

 Once he entered the NBA Bubble on the Disney campus in Orlando, the trend continued with a few particular pairs at the top of his list.
 According to ESPN, they included the Nike Air Max CW (Chris Webber's own signature shoe), the Nike Vis Zoom Uptempo (a pair P.J. had in high school), the Nike Zoom Flightposite 1 TB, and the holy grail, the Nike Air Max 1 "Parra" Amsterdam.